Video tutorials for using our website:

 FREQUENTLY ASKED QUESTIONS

-We also do large-scale renovation projects like painting homes and murals, building gardens and neighborhood/park clean-ups for special days of service like the Martin Luther King, Jr. Celebration (January), Serve A Thon for Schools (April), the 9/11 National Day of Service and Remembrance (September) and A Day for Downtown (November).
+We also do large-scale renovation projects like painting homes and murals, building gardens and neighborhood/park clean-ups for special days of service like the Martin Luther King, Jr. Celebration (January), Serve A Thon for Schools (April), the 9/11 National Day of Service and Remembrance (September) and Make A Difference Day (October).

 The services we provide to volunteers cost money, and without support from the volunteers who use our services, we can't afford to continue to offer them.
 Each year, HandsOn spends approximately $110,000 to scope out and schedule group-based, no-commitment volunteer projects, ensure all projects have supplies, trained Project Leaders, and maintain technology that allows volunteers to find and sign up for these projects online.
 Consider that we have been doing this for eighteen years - that means we have spent around $1.8 million running our project calendar.